utkarsha1/appium-junit-framework/README.md

-#Cross-platform Appium UI Tests
+#Cross-platform UI integration testing framework for mobile

-Integration tests for your native XYZ app
+This framework supports integration tests for native mobile apps.
+It is written using Java 8, JUnit 4.12 and appium-java-client.
+It's purpose is to write and run cross platform, end to end integration tests on native mobile apps.
+It is built using gradle (https://gradle.org/getting-started-gradle-java/).
+It optionally allows for integration with Sauce Labs/AWS Device Farm to run tests in the cloud or runs tests on local appium servers based on configuration specified.

 ##iOS and Android

-* LoginTest
+* Sample LoginTest to demonstrate usage

-## appium-local.properties
+## Sample appium-local.properties

 ### For local development, the following properties must be defined in src/main/resources/appium-local.properties.
 File is added to .gitignore